Tanggu Tianjin, China Travel Guide

 Departure terminals offer check-in, security, duty-free shops (airport), restaurants, and lounges for convenience.

-Tianjin serves as a major railway hub featuring extensive high-bullet train connections across China.
+Tianjin serves as a major railway hub featuring extensive high-speed rail connections across China.
 High-speed rail is generally faster and more comfortable for inter-city travel.

-Long-distance buses connect Tianjin to nearby cities but are generally slower than high-high-speed train.
+Long-distance buses connect Tianjin to nearby cities but are generally slower than high-speed rail.

 Road conditions are generally good with modern expressways.
-Traffic can be heavy during peak hours, and local driving practices vary.
+Traffic is often heavy during peak hours, and local driving practices vary.

 Tianjin Port (Tianjin Xingang) ranks in the middle of the largest ports globally and operates as a major international cruise home port within the Binhai New Area.